 We start with the Uffizi; an extraordinary gallery that began as a private art collection of the Medici family and today is one of the world’s greatest museums.
 With 45 rooms and 2 million visitors per year, the building itself is a masterpiece, with the elegant loggia designed by Vasari and views over Piazza Signoria.
 To truly appreciate the museum, you’ll need the better part of a day.

 Highlights of the Uffizi include work by Botticelli, Michelangelo, Leonardo da Vinci, Paolo Uccello, Raffaello, Tiziano – all the great names of the Renaissance.
 There’s work by Caravaggio, Gothic paintings, and some international artists such as Van Dyck and Dürer.
 The Uffizi is a beautiful universe of its own, a treat for all art lovers.
 It’s best to visit early or late in the day, advance booking is strongly advised.
-And remember there will be queues in high season.
+And remember there will be queues in high season, it’s one of Florence’s top attraction!

 Discover the top Renaissance masterpieces to be found in Florence.
 And the meaning behind the celebrated Botticelli painting “Birth of Venus”.